 The framework for achieving this is aligned to wider efforts to close the gap in life expectancy and health outcomes between Aboriginal peoples and non-Indigenous Australians.

-- identifies and acts on local Aboriginal Communities’ knowledge of their needs and how to address those needs
+- identifies and acts on local Aboriginal Communities’ knowledge of their needs and their understanding of how to address those needs

 - addresses the care coordination needs of Aboriginal people living with ongoing conditions such as diabetes and asthma

-- supports access to primary health, alcohol and other drug treatment, mental health and other types of services
+- supports access for Aboriginal Communities to primary health, alcohol and other drug treatment, mental health and other types of services

 The following Aboriginal Community Controlled Organisations (ACCOs) are based in eastern and north eastern Melbourne: